What does your poo say about your health?

 Because poo is not something widely discussed, many people are left wondering if their poo is normal and they're unaware of the signs of ill health that it can point to.
 There are many variations of poo, and each one indicates an area of health that is either in or out of balance in our gut.
 You can learn more in 'Common & unusual symptoms of IBS'.

-Understand your diet.
+What's your diet missing?
 Create your free Diet Profile here.

 Over 70% of your immune system originates in your gut, your gut is critical for your brain health via the 'Gut Brain Axis', and your gut health is one of the biggest factors in how your skin looks and feels, your energy, concentration, bloating, stress, sleep and more.